A Framework for Improving the Reliability of Black-box Variational Inference: Learning Rate Scheduler

 \section{Learning Rate Scheduler}

-For a fixed learning rate, computing the iterate average $\iterateaverage{\learningrate}$ defined in \cref{eq:iterate-average} requires determining the iteration $\iternumconverged$ at which stationarity has been reached and the number of iterations $\iternumaverage$ to use for computing the average.
+For a fixed learning rate, computing the iterate average $\iterateaverage{\learningrate}$ defined in \cref{eq:iterate-average} requires determining the iteration $\iternumconverged$ at which stationarity is reached and the number of iterations $\iternumaverage$ to use for computing the average.
 We address each of these in turn.